Code-Institute-Submissions/first-milestone-project-48/README.md

 We worked collaboratively on generating the user stories below to establish the key requirements of the project and how the site could achieve their goals with my current level of skillset.
-We prioritised the functionality making sure it provided a clear, informative and structured site which could be progressed and enhanced in the future but still achieved the result tehy wanted immediately.
+We prioritised the functionality making sure it provided a clear, informative and structured site which could be progressed and enhanced in the future but still achieved the result they wanted immediately.

 Wireframe diagrams were hand drawn to establish how the site would flow, the pages involved and the content required for each to achieve the key areas.
 These are provided below also.